fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-extension.md

 ## Using an Extension together with an Application

-In principle, as can be seen in detail in Appendix B below, applying an Extension to an Application is no different than applying one to FIXM Core.
+In principle, as can be seen in detail in [How to create a FIXM extension](how-to-create-fixm-extension/initial-download-and-setup), applying an
+Extension to an Application is no different than applying one to FIXM Core.
 It is just a matter of importing the FIXM Application in question and making use of its extension hooks.
 That said, there are some aspects of using Extensions and templates together that have not yet been fully explored.

 One area under active investigation is applying a FIXM Application directly to an Extension.
 To date, the only two FIXM Applications that have been developed are Basic Message and FF-ICE Message.
 Both of these Applications only apply themselves to Core.
 In theory, a FIXM Application could directly import an Extension just as easily as it imports Core and apply templates to the Extension content in the same way it does to Core fields.
 As practical examples of this are explored, this section will be updated with more information about how to proceed